dckntm/focus-backend/src/Focus.Service.ReportScheduler/README.md

 | `rss_storage`     | `rss_storage`     | 27017:27017 | MongoDB database where data is stored                             |
 | `rss_storage_gui` | `rss_storage_gui` | 8081:8081   | MongoDB GUI interface that allows us to observe MongoDB databases |

-In this case we run our service on our own via `docker run`
+In this case we run our service on our own via `dotnet run`

 ### Development build